Linuxfabrik/monitoring-plugins/check-plugins/mysql-query/README.md

   --always-ok           Always returns OK.
   -c, --critical CRIT   CRIT threshold as a Nagios range expression.
   --critical-query CRITICAL_QUERY
-                        `SELECT` statement to evaluate for CRIT.
-If the result contains more than one column, the row count is checked against `--critical`.
-Otherwise the single
-                        returned value is used.
+                        `SELECT` statement whose result is checked against `--critical`.
+If the result contains more than one column, the row count is used.
+Otherwise the single returned value is used.
   --defaults-file DEFAULTS_FILE
                         MySQL/MariaDB cnf file to read user, host and password